braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 {
   "id": (required, string) unique ID of this event, "user_id": (required, string) Braze user ID of the user, "dispatch_id": (optional, string) ID of the message dispatch (unique ID for each 'transmission' sent from the Braze platform).
 Users who are sent a schedule message get the same dispatch_id.
-Action-based or API-triggered messages get a unique dispatch_id per user., "external_user_id": (optional, string) External ID of the user, "time": (required, int) 10-digit UTC time of the event in seconds since the epoch, "timezone": (optional, string) IANA time zone of the user at the time of the event,
+Action-based or API-triggered messages get a unique dispatch_id per user, "external_user_id": (optional, string) External ID of the user, "time": (required, int) 10-digit UTC time of the event in seconds since the epoch, "timezone": (optional, string) IANA time zone of the user at the time of the event,